 A bit about me:

 I first discovered my love of writing as an eight-year-old with a penchant for dramatic fancy.
 I composed poetry on window ledges and wrote an epic novel about an adventuring polar bear.
-None of those early works saw publication, but since then I have been featured in Solstice Literary Magazine, Port City Life Magazine, Bangor Metro, the Valley News, Genesee Valley Parent Magazine, and the Middlesex News.
+None of those early works saw publication, but since then I have been featured in Solstice Literary Magazine, Port City Life Magazine, Bangor Metro, Genesee Valley Parent Magazine, and Maine Public Radio's "Music That Moves Me" series.
 One of those feature stories, Summers in Rachel's House, won an honorable mention in the Writers Digest annual competition in 2009.
-I spent eight years as a regular columnist, first for the Northborough-Southborough Villager, then for Bangor Daily News.
+I spent eight years as a regular columnist, first in central Massachusetts, then for Bangor Daily News.
 As a BDN columnist I wrote stories about people all over the state of Maine.
-It was an exercise that significantly boosted the love I already had for my adopted home state, where I have been a part-time resident for 39 years and a full time resident for 18.
+It was an exercise that significantly boosted the love I already had for my adopted home state, where I have been a part-time resident for over 40 years and a full time resident for 18.
 I've also been inspired to write about motherhood, aging, books, grandchildren, dogs, travels, religion, the natural world, and the meaning of life, not necessarily in that order.
 Thinking deeply is important; so is laughter.
 That's what I try to find through words.

 In 2015 I completed an MFA in creative writing through the University of Southern Maine's Stonecoast program.
 After 173 columns for the Bangor Daily, I shifted my attention to larger book projects and freelance work.
 I also began teaching writing at Husson University, which I enjoyed enormously for five years.

 I have done extensive research, writing, and interviewing on the topic of our country's handling of death and dying, a complex and profoundly important chapter in the book of human experience.
 We can do much better.